 The demand for computer engineers far exceeds the available work-force and is expected to continue above average growth through 2018.
 Current surveys report that more than 15,000 computer engineering positions are open every year.
 In Pennsylvania and the surrounding region (MD, NJ, VA) there are nearly 3,000 positions open annually.

-Computer Engineering is a branch of engineering that combines software and electrical engineering to develop computer systems.
+Computer engineering combines software and electrical engineering to develop computer systems.
 Computer engineers are involved in the hardware development and software process—designing and building hardware systems as well as the operating systems and applications programs for those systems.
-These skills are vital for today’s pervasive computing environment, where we are literally surrounded by systems built from discrete components, microcontrollers, embedded Systems-on-a-Chip, and reconfigurable logic devices.
+Computer engineers are actively involved in the development of the next generation of computers, smartphones, and computer systems for medical, automotive and industrial automation systems.

 Required courses include: